KetchOne/stockreturn/README.md

 # stockreturn
-Forecasting stock returns on a monthly basis using ML algorithms /n Weitere Details.
+Forecasting stock returns on a monthly basis using ML algorithms <br>
+Weitere Details.